GlitcherOG/SSX-Collection-Multitool/README.md

 - (WIP) SSX Tricky MPF Extractor

 ## Current Todo
-- LTG Generation
+- LTG Light, Spline, Particle Model
-- Level Generate Hardware Fix
+- Level Generate Hardware Fix (Make it so that it tests if texture is used for world and object if so make new one and set patch to it)
 - Fix Skybox Texture Loading
 - Fix Model Header